pivotal/docs-tap/getting-started.md

 * [Service API Projection (Experimental)](https://docs.vmware.com/en/Services-Toolkit-for-VMware-Tanzu/0.5/services-toolkit-0-5/GUID-api_projection_and_resource_replication-terminology_and_apis.html)
 * [Service Resource Replication (Experimental)](https://docs.vmware.com/en/Services-Toolkit-for-VMware-Tanzu/0.5/services-toolkit-0-5/GUID-api_projection_and_resource_replication-terminology_and_apis.html)

+>**Note:** Services marked with Experimental are subject to change.

 Each component has its value, however the best use cases are unlocked by combining multiple components.
-For detailed information about each of the Services Toolkit components, including the use cases and the API reference guides, see the [Services Toolkit documentation](https://docs.vmware.com/en/Services-Toolkit-for-VMware-Tanzu/0.4/services-toolkit-0-4/GUID-overview.html).
+For information about each of the Services Toolkit components, including the use cases and the API reference guides, see the [About Services Toolkit](https://docs.vmware.com/en/Services-Toolkit-for-VMware-Tanzu/0.4/services-toolkit-0-4/GUID-overview.html).

 Within the context of Tanzu Application Platform, one of the most important use cases is binding an application workload to a backing service such as a PostgreSQL database or a